-A: The DAA is responsible for: planning, administrating, and evaluating academic programs and courses; hiring and evaluating faculty and academic staff; managing the campus academic budget; serving as a liaison between the campus and the University on academic matters; and, helping students and faculty with academic concerns.
+A: The CAO is responsible for: planning, administrating, and evaluating academic programs and courses; hiring and evaluating faculty and academic staff; managing the campus academic budget; serving as a liaison between the campus and the University on academic matters; and, helping students and faculty with academic concerns.

 Q: How can I be successful in my classes?